YurkaninRyan/slate-sticky-inlines/Readme.md

 #### Arguments
 - `allowedTypes [:String]` — An array of specific `Inline Types` that should be sticky.
 Defaults to allowing all types to be sticky.
 - `bannedTypes [:String]` — An array of specific `Inline Types` that shouldnt be sticky.
 Defaults to an empty `Array`.
+- `canBeEmpty Boolean` — Controls whether or not you need to delete twice to get rid of a sticky inline.
+Defaults to `True`.
+- `hasStickyBoundaries Boolean` — Controls whether or not an extra step is introduced at the boundaries of sticky inlines, which allows you to switch the bounds you are in without moving the text caret.
+Defaults to `True`.

 ## Development